ga-chicago/adi-admissions/README.md

-# Chicago Android Development Immersive Admissions FAQ
+# Chicago Android Development Admissions

 Hi there!
 Interested in taking ADI in Chicago?
 Take a look here!